 In recent years the steady narrowing down of economics as a subject in Universities has lead to repeated backlash by students.
 The rise of heterodox economics is a direct result of the imposition of mathematical formalism, as the defining feature of an economist, and dogmatism in what makes the curriculum.
 Students trying to get reform face a hard time.
 The University can merely wait for students to go away, graduate, get a job, and basically go elsewhere.
 They then maintain business a usual or better, get rid of anyone who has supported the students.
-Neoliberalism has also combined with mainstream economics to create a new ideological impasse (for example see Fellner & Spash 2014 (external link) on consumer sovereignty).
+Neoliberalism has also combined with mainstream economics to create a new ideological impasse (e.g., on consumer sovereignty see Fellner & Spash 2014 external link).

 There have been several attempts to reform the system coming from the bottom-up.
-These have included the Post Autistic student movement started in 2000 by an elite set of French students; I was at Cambridge when they came to drum up support, but were more interested in Oxbridge contacts than my suggested Scottish connections.
-Nevertheless, the movement spread cross Europe to create Post Autistic Economics with an electronic newsletter that contained short articles.
+These have included the Post Autistic student movement started in 2000 by an elite set of French students.
+I was at Cambridge when they came to drum up support, but at the time they were more interested in Oxbridge contacts than my suggested Scottish connections.
+Nevertheless, the movement spread across Europe to create Post Autistic Economics with an electronic newsletter that contained short articles.
 This fed into the establishment of the Real World Economics Review (external link) that is now a thriving online open access journal.

 There were student protests in Austria in 2009 with the occupation of University buildings and mass demonstrations.
 The complaints were much broader than economics but driven by perceived injustices, sexism and creeping neoliberalism.
 This was a major disturbance at the time but led to little fundamental change.
 The main outcome for economics students was the establishments of an options course organised by students with heterodox guest lecturers (a course I have taught on myself).